TonyStark-19/Netflix-website-clone/README.md

 This project is a clone of the Netflix website, created as part of a personal coding challenge.
 The clone showcases the use of HTML, CSS, and JavaScript to mimic the design and functionality of Netflix's user interface.

-## Live Demo

-You can view the live demo of the project [here](https://tonystark-19.github.io/Netflix-website-clone/).

 ## Features

 - **Header:** Includes Netflix logo, navigation menu, and search bar.